Limmek/RustServerStarter/README.md

 # RustServerStarter

 **Rust Server Starter was made just to easily host a server without need to create a batch file.
+Easy to use just put the Rust Server Starter in the rustds directory and then start it.
-Easy to use just enter the information needed and save your configurations then start the server!**
+Enter your server information and save your configuration then start the server!**

 ![ScreenShot](https://github.com/Limmek/RustServerStarter/blob/master/RustStartServer.png?raw=true)